kimnetics/JetBrains-Academy-GuessTheAnimal/README.md

 The project makes use of Jackson to handle JSON/XML/YAML storage of the animal data file.
 The command line supports an optional "-type [json|xml|yaml]" argument to specify which file format you prefer.
 The default is JSON.

-Because the application uses a library, but does not have a build tool configured it will probably be easiest to run the application from IntelliJ.
+Because the application uses a library and does not have a build tool configured, it will probably be easiest to run the application from IntelliJ.
 The repo includes an IntelliJ iml file with the needed dependencies.

 The project supports both English and Esperanto text.
 Which language to use is determined by the language code for the environment.
-In IntelliJ IDEA, this can be set with a VM option value like "-Duser.language=en".
+In IntelliJ, this can be set with a VM option value like "-Duser.language=en".

 Here is an example session: